 Ingredients

-- Dark chocolate (or type of choice)
+- Dark chocolate (or your favourite type)

 - Heavy cream